bekk/bekk-christmas/post/kotlin/typesafe-error-handling-in-kotlin.md

 }
 ```

 In the example above, the `divide` function either returns a `String` (the error case) or an `Int` (the quotient).
-While this does indeed enforce error handling, it may still feel awkward to use in more complex situations, especially with lambdas.
+While this barebone implementation works great at enforcing typesafe error handling, it suffers from a readability problem when used in more complex situations, especially with lambdas.
 Imagine being forced to check whether the result is an `Ok` or and `Err` in _every step_ of a lambda pipeline.
 To illustrate the problem further, let us look at a function that should perform the following task:

 - Fetch the timestamp of the previous successful transfer, from the database.
 - Fetch all users that have changed since this timestamp, from the database.